 #1 THE LISTENER: A Virtue Falls short story

-#2 VIRTUE FALLS: A Virtue Falls Full-Length Thriller
+#2 VIRTUE FALLS: The First Virtue Falls Full-Length Thriller

 #7 THE WOMAN WHO COULDN’T SCREAM:A Virtue Falls Full-Length Thriller